SM U-156: Service history

-U-156 has been credited with the sinking of the tanker Luz Blanca, just off the headlands of Halifax on August 5/1918.
+U-156 was credited with the sinking of the tanker Luz Blanca, just off the headlands of Halifax on August 5/1918.
 On 20 August, U-156 captured the Canadian trawler Triumph southwest of Canso, Nova Scotia.
 They manned and armed the vessel, and used it in conjunction with the submarine to capture and sink seven other fishing boats in the Grand Banks area, before eventually scuttling her.

+On 21 August, U-156 was about to attack some fishing boats off Nova Scotia when HMCS Hochelaga which escorted 4 ships intervened.
+However, Hochelaga 's skipper, Lieutenant R.D.
+Legate, ordered his ship to turn around towards the ships escorted, instead of attacking the submarine.
+Back in port he was arrested, court marshaled and dishonorable discharged from the navy.

 Fate

 On 25 September 1918 and in the following days, U-156 failed to report that she had cleared the Northern barrage minefield between the United Kingdom and Norway on her return voyage to Germany.
 U-156 is presumed to have struck a mine of the Northern Barrage during the last leg of her cruise.
 Prior to her arrival at the northern end of the barrage she had radioed the estimated time and exact route she planned to take through the mines.
 The British intercepted this message, decoded it, and sent a submarine to ambush U-156.
 U-156 escaped the trap by diving but likely attempted to transit the barrage while underwater.
 The 77 crew on board were never heard from again.